CodeMind: Evaluating Large Language Models for Code Reasoning: Related Work

 A large body of work has assessed LLMs for reasoning tasks of different modalities \cite{deshpande2021rect,wu2023reasoning,miceli2023larger,bubeck2023sparks,wang2023mathcoder,imani2023mathprompter,luo2023wizardmath,huang2023lvlms,valmeekam2022large,min2023beyond}, including natural language, visual data, math, logic, and code. \name is more closely related to the very recent studies focusing on code reasoning.

 A closely related work proposes \crux benchmark to assess the code reasoning abilities of LLMs.
 The dataset consists of simple programs generated by \codellama (34B) with test cases ~\cite{gu2024cruxeval}.
 They evaluated a series of LLMs on \crux for input and output prediction tasks.
+CodeSence~\cite{roy2025codesense} extends input/output prediction to reasoning problems extracted from real-world projects.
 IIP \cite{lyu2024large} proposes a novel prompting technique to enhance the accuracy of LLMs on output prediction. \reval~\cite{chen2024reasoning} evaluates LLMs on three additional tasks: program state prediction, execution path prediction, and code coverage prediction.
 Similar to \reval, \coco~\cite{beger2025coconut} challenges LLMs to generate a trace of line numbers executed by the program for a given set of inputs.
 Mofia et al. \cite{la2025code} demonstrate that code execution can serve as a proxy for naturalistic tasks such as value exchange, repetitive computations, and object ranking.
+CES~\cite{liu2025assessing} unifies output prediction and the reasoning on important decision points in the program within one prompt and proposes to examine LLMs' reasoning coherence and reasoning consistency.
+HoarePrompt~\cite{bouras2025hoareprompt} designs an iterative prompting technique to leverage LLMs' code reasoning capability to verify the correctness of programs with respect to their natural language specification.
+CoRe~\cite{xie2025core} further assesses LLMs' code reasoning capability on static analysis tasks, including code dependency reasoning, control dependency reasoning, and information flow reasoning.
 Compared to prior work, \name proposes more inductive code reasoning tasks, discusses the connection between programming tasks (e.g., bug repair) and code reasoning tasks, and analyzes possible factors impacting LLMs' performance on code reasoning tasks.
 More importantly, \name points out the necessity of evaluating LLMs' code reasoning abilities from various aspects.

 \name is also related to execution-aware Code LLMs, i.e., Code LLMs that are pre-trained or instruction-tuned using execution information to perform programming tasks better.
 NeXT~\cite{ni2024next} teaches LLMs to inspect execution traces and generate natural language rationales to reason about the run-time behavior of programs.
 However, NeXT is limited to its synthetic training set, which is specially designed for program repair, and can not generalize to the code reasoning tasks. \sem \cite{ding2024semcoder} instructs LLMs with operational semantics simulating the execution step by step.
 We evaluate \sem on \name where it even outperforms some LLMs with a larger size of parameters on some code reasoning tasks.